Vincent Tan

-Vincent Tan Chee Yioun (陳志遠 (Chén Zhìyuǎn, Tân Chì-uán); born 1952) is a Malaysian Chinese businessman and investor.
-He is the founder of Berjaya Corporation Berhad, a diversified conglomerate listed on the Malaysian stock exchange.
+Vincent Tan Chee Yioun (陳志遠 (Chén Zhìyuǎn, Tân Chì-uán); born 23 February 1952) is a Malaysian business magnate and investor who is the founder and chairman of Berjaya Corporation, a diversified conglomerate listed on the Malaysian stock exchange.
 Besides holding stakes through the Berjaya Corporation group of companies, Tan's other stakes include interest in internet–related businesses, water utilities, media, retail and telecommunications.

-In 2010, he entered the Forbes billionaire list with an estimated worth of USD 1.6 billion (RM4.2 billion).
+In 2010, he entered the Forbes billionaire list, with an estimated worth of USD 1.6 billion (RM4.2 billion).
 Tan's success in the Malaysian business sector has been attributed in part to his close association with prominent Malay political figures.
+As of April 2024, Forbes estimated his net worth at $730 million, making him the 29th richest person in Malaysia.

 Early life

 Tan was born in Batu Pahat in 1952, and studied at Batu Pahat High School.

 Tan had originally planned to study law in New Zealand, but as his father's business was failing, he found work as a clerk in a bank instead.
 He then sold life insurance for AIA and became an agency manager at AIA by the age of 23.

 Tan then started private companies in trading, credit, general insurance and real estate.
 He started a joint venture with Tokio Marine & Fire Insurance that became United Prime Insurance.
 In 1981, he won a McDonald's franchise in Malaysia, took an advance operations course at Hamburger University, and became the managing director of McDonald's Malaysia in 1982.